Skip to main content

 Steve grew up in Indianapolis and is married to David Martin, a computer scientist from Iowa, who works as a software litigation consultant and serves on the Board of Directors for Episcopal Relief and Development.
 They met in Boston in 1994, now live in Bismarck, and enjoy walking, hiking, travel, art, and spending time with family and friends.

-Jessica Thielke
+Jessica Krzewina

 Diocesan Administrator